+View Scott County, KY land for sale below!
 If you’ve ever dreamed of owning a horse farm, Scott County is the perfect place for you.
 This area of Kentucky is the quintessential spot that all equestrian-lovers imagine when they picture owning a horse farm.
 The land is rich in blue and bermuda grasses that thrive off of the vital nutrients in the soil.
 The world-class pastureland is only one of the reasons why so many equestrian enthusiasts, breeders, and trainers buy property in Scott County.
 Another reason is that there is an abundance of land on the market.
-You can find anything from multi-million dollar estates that boast top-of-the-line barns and riding rings, to charming farmhouses on modest pieces of land.
-Learn more about the land for sale in Scott County!

 224 Sims Pike, Georgetown

 This 63.50 Acres Has Been Surveyed And Recorded.it Is Now In The Comprehensive Plan And The Future Land Use Is Industrial.
 This Property Backs Up T...View Listing

 2 Bed • 1 Bath • 1,100 Sf • 39 Acres

 167 Coleman Lane, Georgetown

 Location, Location, Location!
 38 Acres In Scott County Just Minutes From The Kentucky Horse Park.
 The Property Features 2 Barns, Indoor And Outdoor...View Listing

 6 Bed • 7 Bath • 7,643 Sf • 30 Acres

 2404 Frankfort Road, Georgetown

 Elkton Farm - Location, Privacy, Setting - Elkton Farm Is Very Special Indeed.
 Situated On A Knoll Overlooking The North Elkhorn Creek, And Only Th...View Listing